Geonovum/geo4web-testbed/README.md

 More information is at http://www.geonovum.nl/onderwerpen/geo-standaarden/nieuws/aanbesteding-testbed-locatie-data-als-integraal-onderdeel-van-het-web

+The Invitation to Tender is at https://docs.google.com/document/d/1LQQ0JObMxICpMALg46UuWFnJAfKRcNJED0fpx8utKsg/edit?usp=sharing

 ## this repository
 At the moment this repository is only used to publish the questions and answers about the tender.
 We use this repository's issue tracker for this.
+The issues and answers are entered by Geonovum in order to maintain the anonimity of responders to the tender.

 https://github.com/Geonovum/geo4web-testbed/issues